 It is composed of around 100 non-governmental children and youth organisations with more than 216 000 individual members – the organisations range from small to big; 9 regional councils of children and youth are members of the CRDM as well.
 The CRDM respects the sovereignty and independence of all its member organisations in compliance with their statutes and has no supervisory or senior power towards these, but represents them in dealing with authorities, organisations and institutions both at the national level and abroad.

-The mission is to promote conditions for quality of life and overall development of children and young people in the society and the state.
+The mission is to promote conditions for quality of life and the overall development of children and young people in society and the state.
 The CRDM fulfils its mission by supporting non-formal education and activities of its members, especially by creating legal, economic, social and cultural conditions suitable for their activities.

 The Council exercises the assignments and powers it is charged and endowed with by its members through the Council's bodies.